SU Carb Service

 Adjustments: If in the course of performing the previous cleaning and preventative maintenance, items were noticed, as explained in the Inspection Items, which didn’t seem to be as they should, the carbs may require some adjustments.
 When finished making adjustments, a roadtest is always the best check...

-Adjustment: There is not much to adjust here...clean and lubed, and aligned and unbent components should allow smooth dashpot travel along its entire range.
-As final check after any work is performed on a carb, the dashpot must be able to travel through its entire range of motion smoothly.
+Adjustment: There is not much to adjust here...clean and lubed, and aligned and unbent components should allow smooth Dashpot travel along its entire range.
+As final check after any work is performed on a carb, and the the Dashpot, Return Spring in place, and Dome secured normally to the Carb Housing, the Dashpot must be able to travel through its entire range of motion smoothly.
 Link to Service Notes: Centering Jet

-Inspection Item 2: Check metering needle installation into dashpot.
-If metering needle shoulder is not flush with bottom surface of dashpot it should be adjusted to that location by loosening setscrew in side of dashpot which secures it, adjusted, and setscrew retighted.
-If a brass metering needles is bent and the carb is reassembled, it will likely make contact with the jet as dashpot falls, jamming dashpot in a raised position, so extreme care is called for when trying to loosen a stubborn needle...usually the needle can be loosened by hand, but if not and one has to use tools which are easily capable of applying enough force to turn the needle into a pretzel, extreme care must be exercised...I’ve have had good results (no disasters in the form of bent needles!) by loosening holding (set)screw, wrapping a piece of leather around the fat base of needle and very carefully applying just enough twisting force to persuade the needle to loose its grip from the socket.
+Inspection Item 2: Check Metering Needle installation into Dashpot.
+If metering needle shoulder is not flush with bottom surface of Dashpot it should be adjusted to that location by loosening setscrew in side of Dashpot which secures it, adjusted, and Setscrew retighted.
+If a brass Metering Needles is bent and the carb is reassembled, it will likely make contact with the jet as Dashpot falls, jamming Dashpot in a raised position and before bottom of Dashpot meets the Venturi, so extreme care is called for when trying to loosen a stubborn needle...usually the needle can be loosened by hand, but if not and one has to use tools which are easily capable of applying enough force to turn the needle into a pretzel, extreme care must be exercised...I’ve have had good results (no disasters in the form of bent needles!) by loosening holding Setscrew, wrapping a piece of protective, yet grippy leather around the fat base of needle and very carefully applying just enough twisting force to persuade the needle to loosen its grip on the socket.
 A light film of graphite grease on the setscrew threads and needle base would certainly prevent such difficulties.

-Adjustment: If needle is relocated, mixture and idle adjustments will be required after reassembly and startup.
+Adjustment: If MN is found to need relocation, and moved, mixture and idle adjustments will be need to be checked after reassembly and startup.
 See also LINK Mixture Checking.

 Inspection Item 3: Check metering needle for contact damage.
-If contact has occurred for any reason between the brass metering needle and jet, the soft brass will show scratches or worse.
-This will probably result in taking material away, resulting in enrichening at idle and higher RPMs.
-No contact and no scratching or changing the needle dimensions in any way is preferred, but if excessive, replacing the needle with an identical one (labeled on side of base with a two letter code, i.e. KD) is about the only option.
+Inspection should be performed under a good light-source!
+If contact has occurred for any reason between the brass Metering Needle and jet, the soft brass will show scratches or worse.
+This will probably result in taking material away, resulting in enrichening at idle and possibly higher RPMs.
+No contact and no scratching or changing the needle dimensions in any way is preferred, some light sign of contact may be evident (without scratching or insult to the surface), but if excessive or clear indications of scratching or changes to the MN surface or dimensions are evident, replacing the needle with an identical one (labeled on side of base with a two letter code, i.e. KD, ZH) is about the only option.

-Adjustment: If needle is moved or replaced, mixture and idle adjustments will be required after reassembly and startup.
+Adjustment: If needle is moved or replaced, avoid scarring identifying characters when securing with set-screw, and again, mixture and idle adjustments will be required after reassembly and startup.

 Inspection Item 4: Check for carb linkage for synchronization.
 If carbs are found to be “out of synch”, that is, one throttle plate opens before the other as throttle linkage is slowly actuated, this will case uneven running at idle and above.
 This should be adjusted out by loosening the clampnuts which lock throttle shaft to carb throttle linkage, and rotating shaft accordingly.
 Snug the nuts and recheck.